hellofromtonya/hello-child-theme/README.md

 1. Clean, modular, DRY, and purposeful.
 2. Configurable through config files
+3. Theme version is set by the stylesheet and then stored in a `CHILD_THEME_VERSION` for easy use.
+[Fulcrum](https://github.com/hellofromtonya/Fulcrum) takes care of this for you.
+And when you are in development mode, i.e. as specified in the `wp-config.php` file with a `define( 'FULCRUM_ENV', true );`, the child theme's version is set to the stylesheet's file date and time.
-3. [Sass](http://sass-lang.com/) is my choice to keep the CSS modular.
+4. [Sass](http://sass-lang.com/) is my choice to keep the CSS modular.
-4. [Bourbon](http://bourbon.io/) and [Neat](http://neat.bourbon.io/) remove some redundancies as they provide needed mixins for you to that cool stuff done.
+5. [Bourbon](http://bourbon.io/) and [Neat](http://neat.bourbon.io/) remove some redundancies as they provide needed mixins for you to that cool stuff done.
-5. You need a task runner to compile the Sass and compress your assets.
+6. You need a task runner to compile the Sass and compress your assets.
 My task runner of choice is gulp.
 This theme includes a modular gulp task setup.
+7. Files are autoloaded for you in the `lib/functions/autoload.php` file.
+If you add more files or change what I have loaded, go to this file and make your changes.
+8. The file/folder architecture follows the [Genesis](http://my.studiopress.com/themes/genesis/) framework for ease of finding what you need.
+9. You won't find HTML in the business logic.
+Nope silly, all of the HTML are views.

 ## Dependencies